carbon-language/carbon-lang/docs/design/generics/goals.md

 [Sean Parent](https://sean-parent.stlab.cc/papers-and-presentations/#better-code-runtime-polymorphism),
 advocate for runtime polymorphism patterns in C++ that avoid inheritance, since it can cause runtime performance, correctness, and code maintenance problems in some situations.
-Carbon generics provide an alternative for those situations inheritance doesn't handle as well.
-In particular, we would like Carbon generics to supplant the need to support multiple inheritance in Carbon,
+Those patterns require a lot of boilerplate and complexity in C++.
+It would be nice if those patterns were simpler to express with Carbon generics.
+More generally, Carbon generics will provide an alternative for those situations inheritance doesn't handle as well.
+As a specific example, we would like Carbon generics to supplant the need to support multiple inheritance in Carbon.

-will be able to represent this form of polymorphism without all the boilerplate and complexity required in C++, to

 This is a case that would use [dynamic dispatch](#dispatch-control).